aymangado/phonebook/README.md

 # Phonebook manager

-Simple project to store and manage phone numbers contacts.
+Simple project to store and manage contacts.

 ## Description